truenas/documentation/content/SCALE/SCALETutorials/DataProtection/RsyncTasksSCALE.md

 | Remote Path | Select from options listed. |
 | Validate Remote Path | Set to automatically create the defined **Remote Path** if it does not exist.
 Checkbox is selected by default. |

-If **SSH connection from the keychain** is chosen, the following fields display:
+If you chose **SSH connection from the keychain**, the following fields display:

 ![AddRsyncTaskSourceRemoteSSHKeychain](/images/SCALE/22.12/AddRsyncTaskSourceRemoteSSHKeychain.png "Add Rsync Task: SSH Mode")